NethermindEth/docs/ethereum-client/plugins.md

 | Tracers | Custom, powerful EVM tracers capable of extracting elements of EVM execution in real time. |
 | CLI | Additional modules for Nethermind CLI that can allow you build some quick scratchpad style JavaScript based behaviors. |

+**Note:** When writing a plugin be carefull about exceptions you throw.
+Especially if you are hooking up event handlers on some core objects like BlockProcessor or BlockTree.
+Those exceptions can bring the node down.
+This is by design.
+Its responsibility of plugin writer to correctly handle those exceptions.

 How to build a plugin?
 We included an example inside the Nethermind.Analytics plugin:

 ![](../.gitbook/assets/image%20%28133%29.png)